Determination of Nano-sized Adsorbate Mass in Solution using Mechanical Resonators: Elimination of the so far Inseparable Liquid Contribution

-Extrapolation of $\Delta D_\mathrm{D_2O}$ and the kinematic viscosity matched glycerol/\ce{H2O} mixture, $\Delta D_{\nu_\mathrm{matched}}$ , to $\eta = 0$ has an intercept $\Delta D_{\mathrm{\eta=0}} \approx 34 \times 10^{-6}$ (Fig.\ \ref{fig:dD_TOC}b) which corresponds to $\approx 50\%$ of the measured $\Delta D_\mathrm{H_2O}$.
-While $\Delta D_{\eta=0}=0$ would have been an unequivocal evidence of rigidly adsorbed NPs, i.e., negligible viscoelastic contribution to the QCM response, this result shows that there is indeed a measurable mechanical contribution to the energy dissipation from the adsorbed NPs.
-However, the good agreement between the independent mass determination using SEM and the dry mass obtained by extrapolating $\Delta f_i$ in solutions matched with respect to kinematic viscosity (Fig.\ \ref{fig:df_TOC}b), suggests that the extrapolation approach is still applicable in spite of the positive $\Delta D_{\eta=0}$.
+Extrapolation of $\Delta D_\mathrm{D_2O}$ and the kinematic viscosity matched glycerol/\ce{H2O} mixture, $\Delta D_{\nu_\mathrm{matched}}$, to $\eta = 0$ has an intercept $\Delta D_{\mathrm{\eta=0}} \approx 34 \times 10^{-6}$ (Fig.\ \ref{fig:dD_TOC}b) which is equivalent to $-\Delta D_{\mathrm{\eta=0}}/\Delta f_{\mathrm{\rho=0}} = 0.06 \; \mathrm{[Hz^{-1}]}$ or $10^{-14}$ per NP and corresponds to $\approx 50\%$ of the measured $\Delta D_\mathrm{H_2O}$.
+The non-zero positive $\Delta D_{\mathrm{\eta=0}}$ was further confirmed by measurement conducted with reference to air as well as measurements of flat surfaces without adsorbate, the latter yielding $\Delta D_{\mathrm{\eta=0}} \approx 0$ (Section S6 in the SI).
+While $\Delta D_{\eta=0}=0$ for the NPs would have been an unequivocal evidence of rigidly adsorbed NPs, i.e., negligible viscoelastic contribution to the QCM response, this result shows that there is indeed a measurable mechanical contribution to the energy dissipation from the adsorbed NPs.
+For adsorbate systems with measurable viscoelastic character, $\Delta D_\mathrm{\eta=0}$ does not represent the dissipated energy under dry conditions, as in the case of perfectly rigid systems, but rather represents the mechanically dissipated energy in the adsorbate system surrounded by a liquid after excluding the energy dissipated in the liquid itself from the total dissipation response.
+The energy dissipated in the liquid is due to the corresponding viscous friction, which is referred to as $\Delta D^\mathrm{liq}$ in this work.
+As a matter of fact, the dissipated energy under experimentally dry conditions, i.e. air, is in almost all cases negligible (Fig.\ S5). $\Delta D_\mathrm{\eta=0}$ in the case of rigid NPs is, thus, likely to reflect the mechanical energy dissipated due to the rotation and slippage of the NPs \cite{Ellis2004, Johannsmann2009}.
+Yet, the good agreement between the independent mass determination using SEM and the dry mass obtained by extrapolating $\Delta f_i$ in solutions matched with respect to kinematic viscosity (Fig.\ \ref{fig:df_TOC}b), suggests that the extrapolation approach is still applicable in spite of the positive $\Delta D_{\eta=0}$.
 In other words, the mechanical properties of the attachment between the NPs and the surface, reflected in a non-zero $\Delta D_{\eta=0}$, appears to have a negligible effect on $\Delta f_{\rho=0}$, thus suggesting that the kinematic-viscosity matching approach may be applicable also beyond perfectly rigid systems.
-We, therefore, aimed to investigate whether it is possible, using the measured response only, to directly validate if the mechanical properties of the contact between a specific adsorbate and the surface have a significant influence on the dry mass determination or not
+We, therefore, aimed to investigate whether it is possible, using the measured response only, to directly validate if the mechanical properties of the contact between a specific adsorbate and the surface have a significant influence on the dry mass determination or not.